-We served approximately 1,257 first-time students.
+In 2014, we served approximately 1,257 first-time students.

 b.
-What percentage of the target population does this represent? - How many students enrolled?
+What percentage of the target population does this represent? - How many students enrolled? - emailed Edgar c.
+What steps are you taking to reduce any unmet need or to ensure student participation?